FreeRTOS/FreeRTOS/FreeRTOS-Plus/Demo/FreeRTOS_Plus_TCP_IPv6_Demo/IPv6_Multi_WinSim_demo/ReadMe.md

 - Ping any server on the web or on the LAN, , with IPv4 or IPv6

 The demo can be easily adapted to your own needs.
 It works like a command line interface ( CLI ) that performs the above tasks.
+Although it is called a CLI, the demo does not have a STDIN.
+The commands are hard-coded in main.c pcCommandList.

+The pcCommandList options can be uncommented to run the commands.
 Here are some examples of valid command lines, using the keywords “http”, “ping”, “dnsq”, and “ntp:

     "http4 google.co.uk /index.html",
     "http6 amazon.com /index.html",